benkitzelman/google-ajax-crawler/README.md

 ### timeout

-The max time the crawler should wait before returning a response
+The max time (in seconds) the crawler should wait before returning a response.
+Defaults to 30 seconds.

 ### driver

 The configured google ajax crawler driver used to query the current page state.
-Presently there is only one driver (now taking pull requests!); CapybaraWebkit
+Defaults to capybara_webkit.

 ### poll_interval

-How often (in seconds) to test the page state with the configured page_loaded_test
+How often (in seconds) to test the page state with the configured page_loaded_test.
+Defaults to 0.5 seconds.

 ### response_headers

 What response headers shoudl be returned with the dom snapshot.
-Default headers specify the content-type text/html
+Default headers specify the content-type text/html.

+### requested_route_key

+The parameter name used by a search bot to idenitfy which client side route to snapshot.
+Defaults to _escaped_fragment_.

 ## License